brian1917/workload-identifier/README.md

 -app   string
        App name.
 Explorer results focus on that app as provider or consumer.
 Default is all apps.
 -in    string
-       CSV input file to be used to identify unmanaged workloads. (default "umwl_finder_default.cs") -out   string
+       CSV input file to be used to identify unmanaged workloads. (default "umwl_finder_default.csv") -out   string
        File to write the unmanaged workloads to. (default "umwl_output.csv") -time  int